Web3-Builders-Alliance/CodeJournals.W22TWT.Nahem/code_journal_3.md

 ## Mechanism

-The smart contract is basically a counter app that keeps its state on-chain.
+The smart contract is basically defining the commands that can be use alongside the smart cotnracts.

 It can be either incremented by `1` by anyone or reset to an arbitrary number by the contract owner only.